paulaked/Data31StarWarsProject/README.md

 (Make sure you drop any existing starships collections.)

-## Goal of the project: Create a Starships Collection to include all the starships and reference Pilot IDs from the already existing Characters Collection.
+## Goal of the project
+Create a Starships Collection to include all the starships and reference Pilot IDs from the already existing Characters Collection.

 I created a Trello Job Board and you can find it at https://trello.com/b/Y2i4Xn1E to follow my progress.